carbon-language/carbon-lang/docs/design/README.md

 Additional kinds of patterns are allowed in [`match` statements](#match), that may or may not match based on the runtime value of the `match` expression:

--   A _value pattern_ is an expression, such as `42`, whose value must be equal to match.
+-   An _expression pattern_ is an expression, such as `42`, whose value must be equal to match.
 -   A _choice pattern_ matches one case from a choice type, as described in [the choice types section](#choice-types).
 -   A _dynamic cast pattern_ is tests the dynamic type, as described in